Home White Collar Crimes Kickbacks

 Due to the amount of money involved, federal prosecutors and investigators aggressively pursue cases involving kickbacks related to Medicaid, Medicare, and Tricare, the health care program for people serving in the U.S. Armed Forces.

-The outstanding white collar crime defense attorneys at Werksman Jackson & Quinn LLP have earned a national reputation by representing clients in high-profile cases.
+The outstanding Los Angeles white collar crime defense attorneys at Werksman Jackson & Quinn LLP have earned a national reputation by representing clients in high-profile cases.
 We’ll find the best strategy to get your charges dismissed or reduced.

 Call (213) 688-0460 to learn more today.